Partial Franel sums: Introduction and main results

-Using this result the contribution to Eq.~(\ref{Riemann}) from the Farey fractions in $[0,\log(N)/N]$ is shown to be $O(\log N)$, where we would have expected it to decrease significantly faster as $O(\log N/N^{1/2+\epsilon})$ under the Riemann hypothesis and assuming a uniform distribution density in $[0,1]$.
-An equivalent result is obtained for the fractions in the vicinity of $1/2$.
-The generalization to compute partial Franel sums in the vicinity of any Farey fraction is explored.
+with $0<B<A$ and again $N=\lcm(1,2,...,i)$.
+This partial Franel sum, therefore, grows strictly slower than $O(\log N)$.
+If we would assume the Riemann hypothesis and a uniform distribution density of Farey elements in $[0,1]$ we would expect this partial Franel sum to actually decrease as $O(\log (N)/N^{1/2-\epsilon})$.
+An equivalent result is obtained for partial Franel sums in ranges including $1/2$.
+The generalization to compute partial Franel sums in the vicinity of any irreducible fraction is explored.
 Earlier results of this work were applied to resonance diagrams~\cite{tomas,arxiv}.

-The Results section starts by demonstrating a remarkable property of the great common divisor applied to matrix determiants consisting of pairs of coprime integers.
-This is, for any three pairs of postive integers such that\\